 • Protective Equipment: For some sports activities, employing knee braces can provide extra stability and guard against movements that might cause injury.

 Have questions?
-Our ACL specialists are here to answer them, providing you with the knowledge and confidence to make informed decisions about your health.
+Our ACL specialists are available to provide professional guidance, empowering you with the information and confidence needed to make informed decisions about your health.

 Following your surgeon's instructions regarding weight-bearing restrictions and your rehabilitation period lifestyle is important.
 Otherwise, the following complications can arise: